nikxo/Xeha/README.md

 # Authors

-List the project's authors and contributors.
-You can link to their GitHub profiles or personal websites.
+The development of this project was possible thanks to the joint efforts of the following authors and contributors:

 - [Nikxo](https://github.com/nikxo)
 - [Vegasword](https://github.com/vegasword)